mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

             mtu: 1480
     ```

--   Allow deploying Calico Route Reflectos nodes.
-More details can be found in [networking document](https://docs.d2iq.com/ksphere/konvoy/latest/networking).
+-   Allow deploying Calico Route Reflectors nodes.
+More details can be found in [networking](../networking#in-cluster-bgp-route-reflectors).
 -   Add support for SSH proxy.
-More details can be found in [ssh-configuration document](https://docs.d2iq.com/ksphere/konvoy/latest/install/).
+More details can be found in [ssh-configuration](../install/ssh-configuration).
 -   Minor improvements to Ansible scripts to make them more failure resilient.
 -   Configure `chrony` on nodes for proper time synchronization across the cluster.
 -   Improve the process of additional control-plane nodes joining the cluster where a race condition resulted in an error.